Improved Approximation Algorithms for Orthogonally Constrained Problems Using Semidefinite Optimization: A Goemans--Williamson Approach

-In this section, we propose a new Goemans-Williamson {type} approach for semi-orthogonal quadratic optimization problems, mirroring the development of the Goemans-Williamson algorithm for BQO in Section \ref{ssec:bqo_review}.
-First, in Section~\ref{ssec:gw_matrix.relax}, we review a semidefinite relaxation for semi-orthogonal quadratic optimization originally developed by \cite{burer2023strengthened}.
-Then, in Section~\ref{ssec:gw_matrix.sampling}, we propose a randomized rounding scheme to generate high-quality solutions, which {\blue largely follows the blueprint of the Goemans-Williamson strategy in BQO.} We derive multiplicative performance guarantees for our rounding mechanism in Section \ref{ssec:gwmatrix.perf}. {\blue In particular, we show that our algorithm achieves an $O(1/\log m)$-factor approximation for Problem \eqref{prob:orthogonallyconstrained} and that our analysis of our algorithm is tight}. {\blue As a benchmark, we analyze the performance of uniform rounding (achieving $(1/(nm))$-factor approximation) in Section \ref{ssec:gwmatrix.haar}, and conclude the section by discussing potential variants of and improvements to our rounding mechanism in Section \ref{ssec:gwmatrix.variant}.}
+In this section, we propose a new Goemans--Williamson-type approach for semi-orthogonal quadratic optimization problems. {First}, we review a semidefinite relaxation for semi-orthogonal quadratic optimization in Section~\ref{ssec:gw_matrix.relax}. {Second,} in Section~\ref{ssec:gw_matrix.sampling}, we propose a randomized rounding scheme to generate feasible solutions. {Finally,} we present a multiplicative approximation ratio of $1/3$ and a dimension-dependent approximation ratio for our algorithm in Section \ref{ssec:gw_matrix.perf}.

-The rest of the paper extends the {\blue relax-then-round} scheme developed in this section from low-rank orthogonal to low-rank quadratic optimization.